Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-To find the best slow cooker in 2016, we considered slow cookers of all shapes and sizes, including those with at least four quarts of space in their oval-shaped containers, as well as the option to program multiple heat settings for up to 24 hours at a time either through an LCD display or over a Wemo-connected smartphone app.
+To find the best slow cooker in 2023, we considered slow cookers of all shapes and sizes, including those with at least four quarts of space in their oval-shaped containers, as well as the option to program multiple heat settings for up to 24 hours at a time either through an LCD display or over a Wemo-connected smartphone app.
+If you want more great products for your kitchen, then read our best kitchen appliances guide.

 But what is a slow cooker, really?
 Even though almost all slow cookers carry the same number of basic features: programmable heat settings/timers, 1.5-quart or larger cooking tubs, and sturdy lids that trap heat efficiently, we wanted to stick to a stricter set of criteria when it came to choosing the absolute best of the best.